sharemycart/sharemycart/README.md

 # Bring-it-along

 > Everybody not willing to even think about Corona / Sars-Cov-2 / Covid 19.
-Should skip this message.
+Should skip this project.
 Everybody willing to contribute software to help might want to continue reading.

 tl;dr: Let's build an app for collaborative neigbourhood groceries shopping.